When I heard that a relative from Korea was coming to Houston, I grabbed the car keys early in the morning.

 Interstate 10 is a long freeway and a major artery for Texas logistics, with large container trucks lined up on the road.

-When driving with family, the most important thing is to maintain a safe distance between these trucks.
+When driving with family, the biggest concern is maintaining a safe distance between these trucks.

-After about an hour of driving, I pass Seguin and reach Luling, where the highlight of this segment is undoubtedly Buc-ee's.
+After about an hour, I pass Seguin and reach Luling, where the highlight of this stretch is undoubtedly Buc-ee's.

-The massive rest area in Luling boasts the cleanest restrooms in the world, even in 2026.
+The massive rest stop in Luling boasts the cleanest restrooms in the world, even in 2026.

-After buying a few bags of Beaver Nuggets for snacks and grabbing an iced coffee for myself, it feels like the real start of my Texas journey.
+After picking up a few bags of Beaver Nuggets for snacks and grabbing an iced coffee for myself, it feels like the real start of the Texas journey.

-As I pass Luling and head towards Columbus, the scenery begins to change.
+As I pass Luling and head toward Columbus, the scenery begins to change.

 Entering Houston, when I hit the 610 Loop or Beltway 8, I have to stay alert as cars merge from all directions.

 Finally, I arrive at George Bush Intercontinental Airport.
 "Is this Texas?
-The land is really big," my uncle says when we meet at the airport, and I feel a sense of pride in that statement.
+The land is really huge," my uncle says when we meet at the airport, and I can't help but feel proud.
 As I put the luggage in the trunk, I think to myself that it was a good decision to get a big car.

 A round trip of 400 miles.
-My body was a bit tired, but it was a great day to show my family from Korea the vast world of Texas and share a warm dinner in Houston's Korean town.
+My body was a bit tired, but it was a great day to show my family from Korea the vastness of Texas and share a warm dinner together in Houston's Korean community.

-Texas may be a place where you can't do anything without a car, but it also creates paths that connect families and memories, reminding me of that once again.
+In Texas, where you can't do anything without a car, I am reminded once again that it also creates paths that connect family and memories.